IHRA definition of antisemitism

-It has been described as an example of a persuasive definition, and as a "prime example of language being both the site of, and stake in, struggles for power".
+The definition has been criticised by academics, including legal scholars, for equating antisemitism with the criticism of Israeli actions and policies.
 The examples relating to Israel have been criticised by academics, including legal scholars, for being open to weaponization of antisemitism used to stifle free speech relating to criticism of Israeli actions and policies.
 High-profile controversies took place in the United Kingdom in 2011 within the University and College Union, and within the Labour Party in 2018.
 Critics say weaknesses in the working definition may lend themselves to abuse, that it may obstruct campaigning for the rights of Palestinians (as in the Palestine exception), and that it is too vague.
 (Note: "The weaknesses of the 'Working Definition' are the gateway to its political instrumentalization, for instance for morally discrediting opposing positions in the Arab-Israeli conflict with the accusation of antisemitism.
 This has relevant implications for fundamental rights.
 The increasing implementation of the 'Working Definition' as a quasi-legal basis for administrative action promises regulatory potential.
 In fact, it is instead an instrument that all but invites arbitrariness.
 It can be used to abridge fundamental rights particularly freedom of speech with respect to disfavoured positions on Israel.
 In contrast to what the designation 'Working Definition' suggests, no further development of the definition to rectify these weaknesses is occurring.")
 Kenneth S. Stern, who contributed to the original draft, has opposed the weaponization of the definition on college campuses in ways that might undermine free speech.
 (Note: "What started as an honest attempt to tackle growing antisemitism quickly became weaponized by definitional warriors, among them the Zionist Organization of America (ZOA), the American Jewish Committee (AJC), and the Brandeis Center, all of whom have lobbied institutions and governments to adopt it.")
 The controversy over the definition led to the creation of the Jerusalem Declaration on Antisemitism and the Nexus Document, both of which expressly draw distinctions between antisemitism and criticism of Israel.